oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 In this tutorial, we'll use React since it seems to be [the most popular](https://trends.google.com/trends/explore?q=angular,react,vuejs) frontend framework nowadays.

 ## Get Started with JHipster 7

+If you haven't heard of [JHipster](https://www.jhipster.tech), boy do I have a treat for you!
+JHipster started as a Yeoman application generator back in 2013 and has grown to become a development platform.
+It allows you to quickly generate, develop, and deploy modern web apps and microservice architectures.
+Today, I'll show you how to build a Flickr clone with JHipster and lock it down with OAuth and OpenID Connect (OIDC).

 To get started with JHipster, you'll need a fast internet connection and Node.js installed.
 The project recommends you use the latest LTS (Long Term Support) version, which is 14.7.6 at the time of this writing.
 To run the app, you'll need to have Java 11 installed.
 If you have Git installed, JHipster will auto-commit your project after creating it.
 This will allow you to upgrade between versions.